acanite/alx-low_level_programming-3/README.md

-This is a sample read me
+this is an example of a read me